egarrisxn/n00bdev/README.md

 - **Astro**: A modern static site generator with a focus on performance and simplicity.
 - **TypeScript**: A statically typed superset of JavaScript that adds type safety to your code.
-- **TailwindCSS**: A utility-first CSS framework for rapidly building custom designs.
+- **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
 - **Vercel**: A platform for static sites and serverless functions, providing a frictionless deployment experience.

 ## Getting Started